blakegarretson/essentials/main.md

 ## Live Streaming

-- [OBS Studio](https://obsproject.com/): While not exactly my jam, if you’re into live streaming OBS is a solid choice.
+- [OBS Studio](https://obsproject.com/) is a solid choice for live streaming because of the massive feature list, but it can be pretty overwhelming for a beginner.
+The price is right though (free), so it’s worth the learning curve.

 ## Video Conversion